iannathan-k/JC2T-2025/25-03-11/fileHandling.md

 flag <-- FALSE
 WHILE NOT flag
     GETRECORD StudentFile, TempStudent

+    # Insert the new file into it's place
-    IF TempStudent.StudentID > Student.StudentID THEN
+    IF TempStudent.StudentID < Student.StudentID THEN
         PUTRECORD NewStudentFile, Student
         flag <-- TRUE
     ENDIF

     PUTRECORD NewStudentFile, TempStudent

+    # In case it is at the very back
+    IF EOF(StudentFile) THEN
+        PUTRECORD NewStudentFile, Student
+        flag <-- TRUE
+    ENDIF

 ENDWHILE

 # Add The Remaining Records